Menu

 What are the LED Lights You Will Find in a Hospital and Healthcare Facility?

-Hospital lighting requirements differ significantly from standard commercial applications.
-After 15+ years designing lighting systems for healthcare facilities, we have found that while exterior lighting matches typical commercial standards, interior spaces demand specialized solutions that support both patient care and staff productivity.
+Hospital lighting requirements differ from standard commercial applications.
+After 15+ years designing lighting systems for healthcare facilities, we have found that while exterior lighting matches typical commercial standards, interior spaces need specialized solutions to support patient care and staff productivity.

 Lobby 2x4 LED panels at 40-50 watts provide bright, welcoming illumination.
 Magnetic retrofit strips allow fast fluorescent upgrades without rewiring.